Handwriting Recognition with Recurrent Neural Networks

 4.1 Training & Validation Loss

-A final training loss of ~0.05 after 300 epochs, with no upward divergence in validation loss, shows the model is learning genuine representations without overfitting — all within fewer than 10,000 parameters.
+A final training loss of ~0.05 after 300 epochs, with no upward divergence in validation loss, shows the model is learning genuine representations without overfitting.
+This is achieved with fewer than 10,000 parameters.

 Final Train Loss